-We’re walking you through how to cook sliceable and shreddable chicken (from frozen) in your Instant Pot, so that dinner is a breeze (even if you forgot to set your chicken out ahead of time!)
+We’re walking you through how to cook sliceable and shreddable chicken from frozen in your Instant Pot, so that dinner is a breeze (even if you forgot to set your chicken out ahead of time!)

-Frozen Chicken In The Instant Pot
+- How To Cook Frozen Chicken Breast In The Instant Pot

-If you have an Instant Pot, then you probably already know that it is the little machine that can.
+If you have an Instant Pot, you probably already know that it is the little machine that can.
 It has literally transformed the way that so many of us cook (and the amount of time it takes to get a finished meal on the table), but I think that my favorite thing about the Instant Pot to date is the fact that it can cook meat (specifically chicken, for the sake of this post) from frozen.